 - Have a GPA of 3.30 or higher in courses applicable to the BS in Civil Engineering.

 - Complete an approved design or research project (other than projects completed in CE A438) prior to applying for graduation.
 Gain project approval through a written proposal submitted to the project advisor no later than the semester prior to applying for graduation.
-Present an oral presentation and written report of project results eight weeks prior to scheduled graduation.
-The project proposal and final written report must be approved by the student’s academic advisor and the chair of the Department of Civil Engineering.
+Present an oral presentation and written report of project results four weeks prior to graduation.
+The project proposal and final written report must be approved by the student’s project advisor and acknowledged by the chair of the Department of Civil Engineering.